iamtimleonard/football-app/README.md

+# CURRENTLY BROKEN DUE TO CHANGES IN API
 # College Football Scores Search App

 This app is designed using the API found at https://api.collegefootballdata.com/.
 Search Division I colleges and specify a season to retrieve the season results.
 Click through to see the game stats and matchup history between the two schools.